 I am a writer

-of fiction and narrative non-fiction published in 3:AM Magazine, McSweeneys, and Kinfolk and contributor to several books including Nasty Women, Know Your Place, The Digital Critic, and forthcoming We’ll Never Have Paris, We Were Always Here, and others.
-I am currently working on a non-fiction book and a novel.
+of fiction and narrative non-fiction published in 3:AM Magazine, McSweeneys, and Kinfolk and contributor to several books including Nasty Women, Know Your Place, The Digital Critic, We’ll Never Have Paris, We Were Always Here, and others.
+I write a weekly column for the Scotsman newspaper, and my debut non-fiction book is out in Autumn 2020.

 I am a critic